Careers360 Logo

 • The near Point of the Eye is at 25 cm and the Far Point of the Eye is infinity.

-Defects of the Vision and their Correction
+Defects of Vision and their Correction

-The three common defects of vision :
+The three common defects of vision are:

-Myopia ( Nearsightedness): In this distant objects cannot be seen clearly but nearby objects are visible.
+Myopia (Nearsightedness): In this, distant objects cannot be seen clearly, but nearby objects are visible.

-Light from a far object forms an image before it reaches the retina
+Light from a far object forms an image before it reaches the retina.

 1646390791679

-Corrected using concave lens
+Corrected using concave lens.

 Correction of Myopia

-• Hypermetropia ( Far-sightedness.)
-Nearby objects are seen clearly whereas distant objects can not be seen clearly.
+Hypermetropia (Far-sightedness): Nearby objects are seen clearly whereas distant objects can not be seen clearly.

-• Image of a nearby object is formed behind the retina.
+Image of a nearby object is formed behind the retina.

 1646390792401

-• Corrected using convex lens
+Corrected using a convex lens.

 Correction of Hypermetropia

-• Presbyopia is, in which the power of accommodation decreases with ageing.
+Presbyopia: The power of accommodation decreases with ageing.
 They have difficulty in near vision as well as far vision.
 Bifocal lenses are used to correct the defects.

 Dispersion of White Light in A Prism

 When light falls on the prism, the prism splits the incident light into a band of seven colours.
 The colours observed are VIBGYOR (Violet, Indigo, Blue, Green, Yellow, Orange and Red).
 The band of colour is Spectrum.
-Thus, splitting of incident light into different colours is Dispersion.
+Thus, the splitting of incident light into different colours is Dispersion.
 The splitting is because of the bending of light rays at different angles.
-Violet light bends the most whereas red light bends the least.
+Violet light bends the most, whereas red light bends the least.

 Dispersion of White Light through Prism